open-craft/xblock-poll/README.md

 ## Running Tests Locally

-The Selenium tests in this XBlock requires Firefox 94.0.1 (the exact version can be found in `Makefile`).
+The Selenium tests in this XBlock require Firefox 94.0.1 (the exact version can be found in `Makefile`).

 On Linux, it's possible to install it via the command `$ make install_linux_dev_firefox`, but you'd have to install it on MacOS [manually from the Mozilla website](https://support.mozilla.org/en-US/kb/install-older-version-of-firefox), or you can rely on Travis to do that for you on the cloud.